Super-Protocol/docs/docs/marketplace/my-content/my-files/index.md

 - **Storage**: the storage to where you uploaded the content, either **Super Cloud** or **Storj**.
 Learn more about [types of storage](/marketplace/account/web3).
 - **Offer ID**: the identification number of the offer created from the uploaded file.
 No number means an offer has not yet been created.

-To add an uploaded model or dataset to an order, click the blue **[+]** button.

-For more actions, click the buttons with three vertical dots next to each item to open the content's management menu:
+For more actions, click the buttons with three vertical dots next to a file to open the content's management menu:

 - [**Info**](/marketplace/my-content/my-files/info): view detailed information about the uploaded content.
 - [**Edit**](/marketplace/my-content/my-files/edit-content): edit the content's metadata, such as name, type, categories, etc.